MarkBind/markbind/docs/devGuide/settingUp.md

    To go back to the released version of MarkBind, run `npm un -g markbind-cli`, followed by `npm i -g markbind-cli`.

-1. Some of my front-end components are not working as expected.
+1. Some of my front-end components are not working as expected even after running `markbind serve -d`.

    Try running `npm run build:web` to rebuild the front-end components as these changes are only made when a new version of MarkBind is released.
 Learn more about this [here](workflow.md#editing-frontend-features)